lunelovehearn/Core-Fonts/README.md

 ## I'm currently looking for contributors to package this for the AUR, so if you are willing to help, please reach me out.

+--
-This repository exists to host a collection of fonts that can be used on Linux systems post-installation, such as Arch Linux and Gentoo, which are barebones after a clean installation.

-It also exists to provide compatibility with Microsoft Windows systems to read documents and write.
+### This repository exists to host a collection of fonts that can be used on Linux systems post-installation, such as Arch Linux and Gentoo, which are barebones after a clean installation, it also exists to provide compatibility with Microsoft Windows systems to read documents and write, and to help with missing characters system-wide.

 # Note:
 * You may contribute by adding fonts to Main or Extra directories.
+* When packaging, this should not be used for commercial uses.